NASCAR rules and regulations: Race procedure

-At the designated start time, a pre-race invocation is given, followed by the singing of the national anthem.
+At the designated start time, fans will be asked to stand and remove their hats as the nation's colors are presented.
+Afterwards, a pre-race invocation is given, followed by the singing of the national anthem.
 Once the anthem is complete, drivers have exactly five minutes to get in their cars with all the safety equipment fastened and ready to go.
 At the end of those five minutes, the grand marshal for the race will deliver the command "Drivers, start your engines!", at which point each car must start its engine.
 With the engines running, the cars sit on pit road for approximately three minutes before heading on the track for some warm-up laps before the pace car.
-The average number of pace laps is three, but there can be more or less depending on a wide variety of circumstances and conditions, including but not limited to track length, track drying efforts after rain, or if a car has a problem and stops on the track during those pace laps.
+The average number of pace laps is three, but there can be more or fewer depending on a wide variety of circumstances and conditions, including but not limited to track length, track drying efforts after rain, or if a car has a problem and stops on the track during those pace laps.
+One of these laps will feature the drivers progressing through pit lane for pit speed limit calibration.
 At the end of the pace laps, the field will partake in a rolling start.
+If necessary to facilitate track drying efforts, especially if darkness or curfew may become an issue, NASCAR may start the race with a soft green and yellow flag to start counting laps.

-If the last lap of the race is started under caution, the race will be extended per NASCAR Overtime.
+If the penultimate lap is run under caution at any point, the race will be extended per NASCAR Overtime unless the race reaches the time limit.
 Once the track is clear, the field will be given the green flag with two laps remaining.
 If there is another crash/caution before the leader reaches the start/finish line, then the race will continue to be extended until the leader reaches the line.
 However, when the leader of the race reaches the start/finish line, the next flag (caution or checkered) will end the race (although competitors are required to cross the start/finish line at pace car speed to be scored in their position at the moment of caution).